-The main idea surrounding gallery walks is that you hang up pictures (a la an art gallery), and kids walk around, looking and talking about what they see and what they like.
+The main idea surrounding gallery walks is that you hang up pictures (a la an art gallery), and kids walk around, looking and talking about what they see and like.
 In getting to know them, you can have them walk around to see their choices.
 Then when you call time, they have to go to their favorite.
-Conversations will occur while students are walking, then when they choose, and you have them explain why.
-They could find a kindred spirit in their love of dragons or of Mo Willems’ Pigeon.
+Conversations will occur while students are walking, then when they choose, they will explain why.
+They could find a kindred spirit in their love of dragons or Mo Willems’ Pigeon.

 There are many ways you can put these to use in your classroom:

 - Book covers — Share covers of popular titles like Curious George, Elephant and Piggy, Clifford, and more.

 - Actual art — Introduce your students to the masterpieces of Dali, Monet, and Picasso.

 - Animals — Share photos and pictures from mythical creatures to elephants or even puppy dogs!

 - Quotes — Choose easy-to-read quotes from books and inspirational figures that relate to your students.